-Material Weakness Internal Control over Financial Reporting Lack of Monthly and Year-end Reconciliation
+Significant Deficiency Internal Control Over Financial Reporting Lack of Monthly and Year-end Reconciliation

-2017-002 Condition: The Organization lacks an appropriate system of internal controls to ensure monthly and year-end reconciliations are properly performed as part of their monthly and year-end closing process and that those reconciliations have proper oversight and review.
+2018-002 Condition: The Organization lacks an appropriate system of internal control to ensure monthly and year-end reconciliations are properly performed as part of their monthly and year-end closing process and that those reconciliations have proper oversight and review.
 In addition, journal entries and reconciliations are not reviewed by a staff member capable of identifying errors in the journal entries or reconciliations.

-Criteria: Monthly and year-end financial statements should be presented on the full accrual basis in accordance with generally accepted accounting principles.
+Criteria: Year-end financial statements should be presented on the full accrual basis in accordance with generally accepted accounting principles.
 Closing entries and reconciliations should be performed by the accountant and reviewed and approved by a member of management or the Board capable of identifying errors.
 Performing an adequate closing process at month-end and year-end results in accurate financial reporting in accordance with generally accepted accounting principles.

 Cause: The Organization is not properly performing all of the necessary month-end and yearend entries and reconciliations to present the financial statements on the full accrual basis.
-Material adjustments resulting from audit procedures were necessary in the areas of cash, accounts receivable, inventory, property and equipment, prepaid expenses, and interdivision activity.
+Adjustments resulting from audit procedures were necessary in the areas of property and equipment and net assets.

-Effect: There were various corrections identified by the auditors to properly state amounts presented within the financial statements of the Organization on the full accrual basis in accordance with generally accepted accounting principles.
+Effect: There were corrections identified by the auditor to amounts presented within the financial statements of the Organization for reporting on the full accrual basis in accordance with generally accepted accounting principles.